axelarnetwork/axelar-core/docs/cli/axelard_tx_axelarnet_route-message.md

       --gas-adjustment float     adjustment factor to be multiplied against the estimate returned by the tx simulation; if the gas limit is set manually this flag is ignored  (default 1)
       --gas-prices string        Gas prices in decimal format to determine the transaction fee (e.g. 0.1uatom) (default "0.007uaxl")
       --generate-only            Build an unsigned transaction and write it to STDOUT (when enabled, the local Keybase is not accessible)
-  -h, --help                     help for execute-message
+  -h, --help                     help for route-message
       --keyring-backend string   Select keyring's backend (os|file|kwallet|pass|test|memory) (default "file") --keyring-dir string       The client Keyring directory; if omitted, the default 'home' directory will be used --ledger                   Use a connected Ledger device